ChoiceCoin/Voting_DApp/README.md

 # Decentralized Decisions DApp

-The Decentralized Decisions software allows for votes to be held on issues for the Choice Coin DAO, enabling a new form of direct and decentralized democratic decision making mechanism.
+The Decentralized Decisions software allows for votes to be held on issues for the Choice Coin DAO, enabling a new form of direct and decentralized democratic decision making.
 The software leverages the Algorand blockchain to provide a new, scalable, and secure voting technology.

 Research Paper on Decentralized Decisions: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3913316